NEW Request for Proposals: Community-Based and Nonprofit Organizations FY26 Pilot

 The OC has two additional members in advisory roles.
 These represent the North Carolina Department of Environmental Quality (NCDEQ) and Central Pines Regional Council (CPRC).
 The OC provides overall policy direction and guidance to the grant program, reviews all the grant applications, and makes the final decisions regarding grant awards.
 All five members of the OC can be found in the graphic on the left.

 In FY23, the Oversight Committee (OC) created a separate RFP earmarked for community-based organizations and nonprofits who worked with historically marginalized and systemically disadvantaged groups, including low income and communities of color.
-In both FY23 and FY24, $200,000 was set aside for this separate RFP, called the Equity and Inclusion Pilot Initiative.
+In both FY23 and FY24, $200,000 was set aside for this separate RFP, called the Community-Based and Nonprofit Organizations Pilot Initiative.
 Recognizing that many grassroot-level organizations have limited staff capacity, CPRC and the OC worked to create a simplified grant process and provide one-on-one coaching to applicants.
 In the first year, 6 organizations were funded a total of $186,111 and the following year, 4 organizations were funded for a total of $152,342.
 CPRC’s aim is to have this program continue to grow in the upcoming years.

 Arise Collective | Bike Durham | Black Girls Do Bike